A View to a Kill: Release and reception

+John Nubbin reviewed A View to a Kill for Different Worlds magazine and stated that "There is a fierce pride in what is going on in A View to a Kill that has been missing in the Bond series for a long time.
+Roger Moore has fought since the first picture for just this kind of an end result.
+Looking over the Bonds he has been in, one could see this end result coming.
+If Moore hadn't kicked and complained the way he did, every one of them might have been as dreadful as The Man with the Golden Gun.
+Luckily, British determination won out in the end.
+For all those people who swore they'd never enjoy a Roger Moore Bond film, here's an open invitation to stop at my house for a big plate of crow - mine was delicious."

 Roberts was nominated for a Golden Raspberry Award as Worst Actress, but she lost the trophy to Linda Blair, who appeared in Night Patrol, Savage Island and Savage Streets.

 Other media

 This film was adapted into two video games in 1985.
 The first, titled A View to a Kill, was published by Domark.
 It was available for the ZX Spectrum, Amstrad CPC, Commodore 64, Oric 1 and Oric Atmos, and MSX.
-The second, titled James Bond 007: A View to a Kill was a text adventure for DOS and Apple II computers.
-It was developed by Angelsoft, Inc. and published by Mindscape Inc.
+The second, titled James Bond 007: A View to a Kill was a text adventure for the Apple II and IBM PC compatibles.
+It was developed by Angelsoft and published by Mindscape.

-The film was loosely adapted into a series of four Find Your Fate adventure game books: Win, Place, or Die; Strike it Deadly; Programmed for Danger; and Barracuda Run, which were released in 1985.
+The film was loosely adapted into a series of four Find Your Fate adventure gamebooks: Win, Place, or Die; Strike it Deadly; Programmed for Danger; and Barracuda Run, which were released in 1985.

 Furthermore, a tabletop role-playing game adventure for the James Bond 007 game system was released under the film's name.

 May Day was a playable multiplayer character in the 1997 and 2000 video games GoldenEye 007 and 007: The World Is Not Enough for the Nintendo 64.
-In the 2002 game Nightfire, May Day and Max Zorin also appears as bots.
+In the 2002 game Nightfire, May Day and Max Zorin also appear as bots.
 Other references include Nikolai Diavolo, a character in the 2004 game James Bond 007: Everything or Nothing, claiming Zorin to be his mentor and friend.
 In GoldenEye: Rogue Agent, a multiplayer level is the summit of the Golden Gate Bridge, including the Zorin blimp, which would fire on players when activated.
 Players are also able to climb the suspension cables (similar to the events of the film).